Botataung Township

 Botataung Township (ဗိုလ်တစ်ထောင် မြို့နယ် /my/; also Botahtaung Township) is an area of Yangon, Myanmar.
-Named after the Botahtaung Pagoda, the township consists of ten wards, and shares borders with Pazundaung Township is in the north and the east, Seikkan Township and Yangon River in the south, Kyauktada Township in the west and Mingala Taungnyunt township in the north.
+Named after the Botahtaung Pagoda, the township consists of ten wards, and shares boundaries with Pazundaung Township in the north and east, Seikkan Township and Yangon River in the south, Kyauktada Township in the west and Mingala Taungnyunt township in the north.

 The township has five primary schools, two middle schools, six high schools and a university.
 The township is home to three public and three private hospitals, including East Yangon General Hospital, also called Gandhi Hospital, one of the major hospitals in Yangon.
-One of the country's two Burmese language dailies Kyemon, is based out of here.
+One of the country's two Burmese language dailies, Kyemon, is based out of here.
 (The township used to boast four national dailies--Kyemon, and the now defunct newspapers, The Botathaung and Loketha Pyithu Neizin, the Burmese-language version of the Working People's Daily.)